mathworks/toolboxdesign/MEX.md

 To illustrate these best practices, we've created a sample project: The Arithmetic Toolbox, available on [GitHub](https://github.com/mathworks/arithmetic).
 We'll reference this toolbox throughout the guide to demonstrate practical applications of these principles.
 For key concepts, refer to the [Toolbox Best Practices](./README.md).

 ## MEX function from a single C++ source file
 The most common case is when you have a single C++ MEX source file.
-You do not distribute the source file to toolbox users, only the compiled mex function.
+You do not distribute the source file to toolbox users, only the compiled MEX function.
 We recommend keeping the C++ MEX source files outside of the `toolbox` folder in a folder focused on C++ code, `cpp`.

 For each MEX function in the `cpp` folder, create a folder with the name that matches the name of your MEX function.
 This folder should end with `Mex` to indicate that all the files within the folder are associated with a single MEX function.